It was Earth all along! They’ve made monkeys out of all of us! But before we get to the truth behind everything, let’s

 — Theo and Siluca end up entering the Mage Academy alone to confront Hubertus, another villain we really know little about.
 Our hero wants answers.
 Why preserve the Age of Chaos, why go to such lengths, blah blah blah.
 The old man simply directs them to the floating globe of darkness or whatever.
 When Theo and Siluca touch the thing, their minds are immediately whisked away to have a talk with Pandora.

 — To make a long story short — which is pretty much this adaptation’s downfall, but let’s just roll with it — Record of Grancrest War basically takes place on Earth.
-Civilization was whizbang awesome, but as always, some foolish scientists always have to develop some crazy “energy” that ends up wiping out the planet!
+Civilization was whizbang awesome, but as always, foolish scientists had to develop some crazy “energy” that ended up wiping out the planet!
 Yeah, there are parallels to nuclear energy here, but hey, to our credit, we haven’t blown ourselves up yet!
 Anyways, the Age of Chaos is kind of like self-imposed stagnancy.
 If humanity constantly has to fend off demons and demonic monsters, then it can never rest long enough to develop awesome technology.
 And without awesome technology, it can never create a bomb that can blow itself up.
 Great.
 I just think it’s kinda stupid, though.
 First, this is all a bit unoriginal, but that’s not the part that bothers me the most.
 Second, all of the magic in this show seems pretty fucking impressive to me.
 Why do we draw the distinction between tech-based powers and magic-based powers?
 Can you really convince me that someone can’t one day create a magic spell strong enough to destroy the world?
 C’mon.
 Third, what’s… what’s with the whole God bullshit?
 And the Holy Grail?
 And demons.
 Technology is a double-edged sword, so we just pulled a bunch of supernatural shit out of our asses to combat it?
 What?
 There’s just so much about Record of Grancrest War that remains unexplained.
 And sure, I could read supplementary material, but I shouldn’t have to do that in order to understand the basic crux of the story’s central conflict.